Gargoyle

 Who is a Gargoyle?

-Statue of a bull on a stone ledge in front of a castle building with a clock tower in the background
+A fierce bull statue stands on a stone ledge in front of a grand castle, with the clock tower looming in the background, its expression frozen in strength and defiance.

 A gargoyle is a type of sculpture that is usually attached to a building, such as a church or a castle, and serves as a water spout.